Eichstätt witch trials

-The Eichstätt witch trials was a series of witch trials that took place in the Prince-Bishopric of Eichstätt (German: Hochstift Eichstätt, Fürtsbistum Eichstätt), Bavaria, Germany, between 1532 and 1723.
+The Eichstätt witch trials were a series of witch trials that took place in the Prince-Bishopric of Eichstätt (German: Hochstift Eichstätt, Fürtsbistum Eichstätt), Bavaria, Germany, between 1532 and 1723.
 They resulted in the execution of at least 224 people (197 women and 27 men), and were among the biggest witch trials in Germany.
 The trials were mainly conducted under the approval of Prince Bishop Johann Christoph von Westerstetten between 1613 and 1630.
 The last known execution in Eichstätt was conducted in 1723.

 Persecution phases

 Early phase before 1562

 The first known executions for witchcraft in Eichstätt were carried out in 1532 when two women were sentenced to death.
 The same happened to another woman in 1535.
-Margreth Auerhamerin was expelled from the bishopric in 1551 as she did not confess any witchcraft which she was accused of.
+Margreth Auerhamerin was expelled from the bishopric in 1551 as she did not confess to any witchcraft of which she was accused.

 First phase 1562–1590

 The first larger persecution happened under the authority of Prince-Bishop Martin von Schaumberg (1560–1590) and affected only women in the upper exclaves ("Oberes Stift") of the prince-bishopric mainly in 1590.
 At least 24 women were imprisoned and 23 executed, one released.